Erythromycin ethylsuccinate dropsPronunciation

 - Use erythromycin ethylsuccinate drops with caution in the ELDERLY; they may be more sensitive to its effects, especially irregular heartbeat (prolonged QT interval).

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using erythromycin ethylsuccinate drops while you are pregnant.
-Erythromycin ethylsuccinate drops is found in breast milk.
+Erythromycin ethylsuccinate drops are found in breast milk.
 If you are or will be breast-feeding while you use erythromycin ethylsuccinate drops, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of erythromycin ethylsuccinate drops: